 I didn't knew how they worked and much less understood the benefits they could bring, sure I knew the theory and knew from blogs that they could be useful but genuinely I did not consider them important.

 Then I read "Clean Code" and "The Clean Coder"[Robert C. Martin] and guilt took over my body.
-I realized that during my career I didn't presented a single repeatable proof that my software was working, it was indeed functioning out of pure luck and only tested by me in very specific situations.
+I realized that during my career I didn't present a single repeatable proof that my software was working, it was indeed functioning out of pure luck and only tested by me in very specific situations.

 Suddenly I remembered many times bugs would come up over and over again from parts of the code that were already "finished", how a change in an unrelated piece of software could cause tons of issues that were already manually tested and "fixed".

-It was at that moment when I decided to take a stand and make a change for myself, just like Michael Feathers says "Legacy code is code without tests" I commited that any code that I would produce would not be legacy, therefore will always have tests.
+It was at that moment when I decided to take a stand and make a change for myself, just like Michael Feathers says "Legacy code is code without tests" I committed that any code that I would produce would not be legacy, therefore will always have tests.

 I understood that development is not finished until your code has a suite of tests to prove it right, or at least not wrong.

-Since then, after making my code work I would proceed to write tons and tons of unit tests, trying to cover as much as possible, when a bug appeared I would fix it and then write a unit test for it, and while my code and self esteem as a developer got better my fear did not go away.
+Since then, after making my code work I would proceed to write tons and tons of unit tests, trying to cover as much as possible when a bug appeared I would fix it and then write a unit test for it, and while my code and self-esteem as a developer got better my fear did not go away.

-In fact every time I had to refactor something, that fear would creep up on me again, having a big suite of unit tests would not prevent it, what is worst is that when a bug was found and there was a unit test that should already catch that, but it was passing for a different reason, my confidence on that test suite would dramatically drop.
+In fact, every time I had to refactor something, that fear would creep up on me again, having a big suite of unit tests would not prevent it, what is worst is that when a bug was found and there was a unit test that should already catch that, but it was passing for a different reason, my confidence on that test suite would dramatically drop.
 Many times I went home questioning if all that work doing unit tests was even worth it or I was just fooling myself.